albenleo/Teacher_CURD/README.md

 This will start the server and run on http://127.0.0.1:8000

-Features,
+Features:

 - Create User
 - Login User
 - Logout User
-- Add New Student Mark (New student will be created with the currect user id for update and delete permission)
+- Add New Student Mark (A new student will be created with the current user ID for update and delete permissions)
-- Edit and Delete Student (Only the user that created the student can edit or delete the student)
+- Edit and Delete Student (Only the user who created the student can edit or delete the student)
-- after 6 record added, pagination will start
+- After 6 records are added, pagination will start
-- When creating a record, if existing name and suject is given then the mark for the existing student will be update rather then creating
+- When creating a record, if an existing name and subject are given, the mark for the existing student will be updated rather than creating a new record